MRFAKE2002/react-shop/README.md

 6: Make Store page for 'Route' element.

-7: At first we make the navbar for project; So we make the navbar component and add it in App.tsx cause we must have it in all pages.
+7: At first we make the navbar for project; So we make the Navbar component and add it in App.tsx cause we must have it in all pages.

 8: At this project we want use tailwind; So we need to install it.